 When you are working with a wood lathe, you have tools like chisels, gouging tools, bowl gouges, and more.
 These wood lathe tools must remain sharp in order to work effectively.
 If they aren’t sharp enough, you will find they don’t work as well or perhaps could even ruin your project in the end.

-Sharpening your wood lathe tools can be quite the chore.
+Sharpening your wood lathe tools can be quite a chore.
 First, you have quite a number of tools but you also probably have a variety of different types of tools.
 Chisels and gouges are often different in shapes and sizes.
 Whether you simply sharpen as needed or schedule a sharpening time for all of these tools regularly is up to you.

 In this guide, we will walk you through step-by-step instructions on how to properly sharpen your wood lathe tools.
 Once you have the basic process down, you can pretty much follow those steps for just about any tool.

-Before we get started, here is a quick video tutorial for sharpening woodturning tools that you might find handy as well for a visual aid.
+Before we get started, here is a quick video tutorial for sharpening woodturning tools that you might find handy as well for visual aid.

 What You Need